 The first thing I would recommend is to pay a visit to your doctor.
 Whenever you are experiencing any kind of unknown pain you should absolutely get it checked out.
 Talk to your ob-gyn about it at your next appointment—or, if you’re really concerned, make an appointment sooner.

 What you’ve described sounds to me like it could be vaginismus.
-It’s an incredibly common condition that causes involuntary muscle spasms in your vagina and most often happens with penetration.
-So your partner’s fingers could definitely be triggering these spasms, or even your orgasms themselves that are triggering them.
+It’s an incredibly common condition that causes painful involuntary muscle spasms in your vagina and most often happens with penetration.
+So your partner’s fingers could definitely be triggering these painful spasms.
+Even your orgasms themselves could be triggering them.

 It can be hard to tell what causes vaginismus, but the most common culprit is sex-related anxiety or fear.
 This could have come as a result of being a late bloomer or could have even developed with one partner and then carried over to the ones that followed.
 But whatever the cause, you want to focus more on the solution.

 Take control of your sexual pleasure and health, and good luck!

 LEARN MORE ABOUT WHAT MIGHT BE CAUSING YOUR PAIN AND HOW TO FIX IT IN MY ARTICLE FOR GLAMOUR’S SMITTEN COLUMN, “HELP!
 WHY DOES HAVING SEX HURT SO MUCH?”